GilbertQ/TidyData/CodeBook.md

      -merged_Data <- cbind(subject, y, x)
 	The three variables are merged into a new dataset (10299 obs. of 563 variables)

-4. Extracts only the measurements on the mean and standard deviation for each measurement:
+**4. Extracts only the measurements on the mean and standard deviation for each measurement:**
      -neat_Data <- merged_Data %>% select(subject, code, contains("mean"), contains("std"))
 	Selecting only the mean and the std subjects the new data is filtered (10299 obs. of 88 variables)

-5. Uses descriptive activity names to name the activities in the data set
+**5. Uses descriptive activity names to name the activities in the data set**
      -neat_Data$code <- activities[neat_Data$code,2]
 	The code column is replaced with the value from the second column in activities table.

-6. Appropriately labels the data set with descriptive variable names.
+**6. Appropriately labels the data set with descriptive variable names.  **
      -names(neat_Data)[2] = "Activity"
 	-The second column title is changed to Activity
      -names(neat_Data)<-gsub("Acc", "Accelerometer", names(neat_Data))